tronfu/Voron-Mods/Better_Bed_Hinge/README.md

 * 24 x M5 Spring T-nuts (8 for mounting the two DIN rails, 4 for mounting the extrusion spacer; 4 for mounting the strut ball-joints to the back frame extrusion; 4 for mounting the strut front ball-joints to the two bed extrusions; 4 for mounting the deck panel to the bed extrusions)
 * 2 x M5 lock nuts (for mounting the strut back ball-joints to the joint plate, regular nuts should work as well)

-You will need to 3D print the following from [xbst's Bed Hinge github](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/xbst_/Bed_Hinge/STLs):
+You will need to 3D print an extrusion spacer from [xbst's Bed Hinge github](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/xbst_/Bed_Hinge/STLs):
 * Extrusion_Spacer.stl
-* Din_Rail_Mount.stl

 Optional:
 * 4 x M5x10 mm BHCS screws to mount a third DIN rail